 Recorded September 10-13, 2013 at Kingsize Soundlabs, Los Angeles, CA

 Sound Engineered by John Baffa

-Mixed by John Baffa and Daniel Rosenboom, TV Tray Studio, Simi Valley, CA
+Mixed by John Baffa and Dan Rosenboom, TV Tray Studio, Simi Valley, CA

 Mastered by Stephen Marsh and Fernando Lee, Marsh Mastering, Hollywood Hills, CA